golubo4/WineORC/README.md

 If you're not on arch, look at this website to see all the dependencies: https://wiki.winehq.org/Building_Wine#Satisfying_Build_Dependencies

 2. Uninstalling the revival (use `./wineorc.sh uninstall` and then select the revival) and then reinstalling it again. (this really can help)

-3. (for Roblosium only) Make sure that your ad-blocker is disabled when trying to join a game.

 If those don't work, DM me on Discord: DarDarDar#3429.